 With the Circuit Breaker measure announced to be extended till 1st June 2020 (and who knows if it’ll be extended further), here are some guides for SMB owners to consider.

 1. Business Continuity Plan

 A Business Continuity Plan (BCP) is documentation of the process that your business follows in unfortunate circumstances like natural disasters or pandemics.

 Having a plan like this ensures that the business has a higher chance of survival.

-If you have not already had a BCP (Business Continuity Plan) for your business or had forgotten about it, this is the perfect time to review what you have not already done.
-While doing so, amend your BCP to include global pandemics like what we’re experiencing today where the entire supply chain is affected.
+If you have not already had a BCP (Business Continuity Plan) for your business or have forgotten about it, this is the perfect time to review what you have not already done.
+While doing so, amend your BCP to include global pandemics like what we’re experiencing today, where the entire supply chain is affected.

-Execute your plan as carefully as possible, monitor and improvise from there on according to the situation.
+Execute your plan as carefully as possible, and monitor and improvise from there on according to the situation.

-For reference, here’s the link to MOM’s general guideline on BCP and Enterprise Singapore’s guideline for Covid-19 crisis.
+For reference, here’s the link to MOM’s general guideline on BCP.

 2. Review expenses